 Proofreading and copywriting consultation

-Translating an annual report is a huge undertaking that requires linguistic and subject matter expertise and the use of specially built collaborative platforms.
-An agency that combines this with additional services in the production stage will make this task far more manageable for your company.
+Writing an annual report in multiple languages is a huge undertaking.
+It requires linguistic and subject matter expertise and the use of specially built collaborative platforms.
+A content partner that combines these with additional services in the production stage will make this project far more manageable for your company.

-Do you need to produce and translate an annual report?
+Do you need to produce and translate your annual report?
 Contact us!